-The Hatch – quote from review (as published on Amazon Australia, Goodreads or Readers’ Favorite).
+The Hatch – quotes from review (as published on Amazon Australia, Goodreads or Readers’ Favorite).
 Full reviews on Goodreads, click here:

 Goodreads, Shell: With disaster looming, Britta must trust in her abilities and her allies to have any hope of breaking free from the conspiracy that surrounds her.
 There were parts that made me smile, parts that made me sad, all packaged within a tense and exciting story that had me tearing through the pages.
 I read this book in one day, as I did not want to put it down.
 I also did not want it to end and would love to read more about Britta and her adventures.

 Readers’ Favorite Reviewer Cheryl Schopen gave The Hatch “four stars”.
 Her critique:

 In this sci-fi adventure, we are introduced to a futuristic world to which readers will surprisingly relate.
 There are organizations and leaders we may not always agree with, but sometimes we have to rely on them for the resources they provide.
 Britta is also very relatable.
 At heart, she is just a girl who misses her mom and wants to do everything she can to save her brother from the same fate as her mom.
 What I also really loved about this story is the world that was created.
 We are familiar with Earth, but we also get visions of traveling through space and this other planet that we can only dream of.
 I just really enjoyed being able to immerse myself in a

 fictional world that didn’t seem so fictional.
 And the plot!
 I went through a rollercoaster of emotions, especially toward the end.
 I found myself smiling from ear to ear, and I also found myself wanting to scream with rage.
 And if a book can make me feel any emotion that strongly, I know it’s a good one.
 So, I must thank Michelle Saftich for writing The Hatch and making me want more and more of it.
 Full Review with all category star ratings.